Cyb3rn0id/Handheld_Thermocouple_Thermometer/readme.md

 ### Programming the Digispark

-I wrote a tutorial [here](https://www.settorezero.com/wordpress/dispositivi-usb-sulla-punta-di-un-dito-il-digispark/)
+I wrote a tutorial [here](https://www.settorezero.com/wordpress/dispositivi-usb-sulla-punta-di-un-dito-il-digispark/).
+After you prepared the Arduino IDE for programming the Digispark, you must install those 3 libraries:

+- TinyWireM by Adafruit
+- Tiny4kOLED by Stephen Denne (datacute)
+- MAX6675 by Adafruit

 ### Connections